Padmaganesh14/Hackathon-/README.md

 Mask document numbers in the UI.
 Delete temporary uploaded files after OCR processing.
 Use HTTPS for all frontend and backend communication.
-Store database URLs and JWT secrets only in environment variables.
+Store database URLs, JWT secrets, and encryption keys only in environment variables.
 Use secure authentication and authorization.
 Use regulated KYC providers for real identity verification.
 Do not treat OCR or basic face detection as legal identity verification.
 Future Improvements
 PDF-to-image conversion for PDF OCR
-Better Aadhaar/PAN/Passport field extraction Multi-language OCR support
+Better Aadhaar, PAN, Passport, and Driving License field extraction Multi-language OCR support
 Tamil and Hindi document OCR support
 Blink detection for liveness verification